-The first musical outing from actress, comedian and podcaster Miel Breadow is a brief exercise in catharsis — with the caveat that in this case brief is meant as ‘concise’ and not ‘underdeveloped’.
-While its runtime just a whisper shy of twenty minutes would push it into ep territory, a track count of seven and a very deliberate structure make it feel like a work twice its size: not a demonstrative collection of songs but a finite and coherent musical statement about something.
+While its runtime just a whisper shy of twenty minutes would push it into ep territory, a track count of seven and a very deliberate structure make it feel like a work twice its size.
+It’s not a demonstrative collection of songs but a finite and coherent musical statement about something.

-Completing the cycle doesn’t mean everything is healed now, as it’s very much not.
+Completing the cycle doesn’t mean everything can heal.
 It doesn’t mean a newfound awareness of one’s shortcomings or empathy for a former lover either, as those elements were there throughout the album.

 What it does mean is the realization that in the face of lingering sadness and obvious regrets, there is still a space for tenderness.

-You can stream the album on Spotify or buy it on Miel’s Bandcamp.
+You can also stream the album on Spotify or buy it on Miel’s Bandcamp.